Shengruyuyu/GTBIS/README.md

   ```bash
   python visualisation.py
   ```
-  Before running visualisation.py, obtain the attention scores for each patch from the model and save them in a .csv file.
-The CSV should contain N rows and 2 columns (N = number of patches + 1), with the first row containing the headers: "patch_name" and "attention".
-When visualisation.py is executed, it will read the CSV file and combine the attention scores with deep features extracted by the UNI feature extractor to generate a final pixel-level heatmap.
   Note: Prior to executing python visualisation.py, ensure that the Pillow package is upgraded to version 9.5.0, and the timm package is upgraded to version 1.0.15.
+  - #### Step Inputs:
+    CSV format files for attention scores for each patch from the model: The CSV should contain N rows and 2 columns (N = number of patches + 1), with the first row containing the headers: "patch_name" and "attention". e.g.: ​`data_demo/WSI1_attention_score.csv`.
+    The path where the patch features of the graph structure used for validation: e.g.: ​`results/features​`. pathology foundation model: e.g.: ​`https://github.com/mahmoodlab/UNI​`.
+    The storage path for the best model: ​`resume​` parameter.
+  - #### Step Outputs:
+    Attention heatmap results: e.g.: ​`https://github.com/mahmoodlab/UNI​`.
   <div align="center">
     <img src="https://github.com/Shengruyuyu/cSCLC-LCNEC/blob/main/images/Figure2D.png"
          width="70%"